cutwater/FlaskWorkshop/docs/installation.rst

     New python executable in venv/bin/python
     Installing distribute............done.

 You have to activate the corresponding environment.
-On MacOS and Linux, do the following::
+On OS X and Linux, do the following::

     $ source venv/bin/activate